 Want to add some Paris books to your reading list but not sure which ones to choose?
-From fiction, romantic, historic to classic, here are the best books about Paris you have to read!
+From fiction, romantic, and historic to classic, here are the best books about Paris you have to read!

-Paris, a magical city that has been written about by thousands if not millions of writers!
+Paris is a magical city that has been written about by thousands if not millions of writers!
 Its beauty, charm, history, and romantic feel inspire so many words that keep flowing from writers’ minds!

 And for us readers, we keep referring to those books set in Paris to get inspiration and envision ourselves in the city and how it would feel like or even get a clear picture of how the city was like in the past years.

-These books about Paris will inspire you, make you daydream about traveling to this beautiful city, and some will give you a glimpse of the daily life of Parisians in the olden days!
+These books about Paris will inspire you, make you daydream about traveling to this beautiful city, and some will even give you a glimpse of the daily life of Parisians in the olden days!

-Pro tip*: If you’re an avid reader, you probably have your kindle E-reader already, but if not, then you can buy it from here so that you don’t have to buy all the hard copies of these books especially if you plan to travel with them.
+Pro tip*: If you’re an avid reader, you probably have your Kindle E-reader already, but if not, then you can buy it from here so that you don’t have to buy all the hard copies of these books especially if you plan to travel with them.

 With this Kindle Paperwhite, you can download all these Paris books for a few bucks!
 But if you’re all about the freebies, you can actually download all these books for free by signing up for a Kindle Unlimited subscription here!